ranjith19/chrome-extension-webpack-html2mammoth/README.md

 4. other url parts like query string etc.
 5. jquery selector
 6. xpath
+7. custom parser
+8. Custom data generators.

+Also we should be able to define negative lists with this so this extension can be disbled easily where not needed.

 This will allow us to add custom html parsers anywhere on the web.

-Also we should be able to define negative lists with this.
+Once we have achieved the right spec, anyone in the world should be able to contribute and help us customise this tool

-We can then open it up to the community to contribute.

 ### Long term: